mobashirul-alam/independent-service-provider-mobashirul-alam-p/README.md

 ## Live Site : [https://pro-fit-personal-trainer.web.app/](https://pro-fit-personal-trainer.web.app/)

 ## Project Summary
-* This site is for a Personal Fitness Trainer
+* This site is for a Personal Fitness Trainer.
-* At home page there's banner and logo displayer.
+* On the home page, there's a banner and the logo is displayed.
-* All the services are included in home page.
+* All the services are included on the home page.
+* User can book his needed service.
-* To book service you have to login first.
+* To book service user has to log in first.
-* Some Conceptual Questions are answered in blogs page.
+* Some Conceptual Questions are answered on the blog's page.

 ## Technologies used in this project
 * Create-react-app